logux/docs/3-concepts/2-action.md

 Events:

 * `preadd`: action is going to be added to the log.
-It is a only way to set [`meta.reasons`].
-This event will not be called for cross-tab actions added in different browser tab.
+It is the only way to set [`meta.reasons`].
+This event will not be called for cross-tab actions added in a different browser tab.
 * `add`: action was added to the log.
 * `clean`: action was removed from the log.
 It will happen if nobody will set [`meta.reasons`] for new action or you remove all reasons for old action.